wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Properties.md

-**Properties** are the [fields](https://en.wikipedia.org/wiki/Field_%28computer_science%29) of a class, sometimes called **instance or member variables, attributes or properties** in other object-orientated languages.
-They are like properties in JavaScript; they are values attached to an object, and can be accessed and assigned to using the notation `obj.prop` or `obj["prop"]`. ooml introduces more safety when dealing with properties by:
+**Properties** are the [fields](https://en.wikipedia.org/wiki/Field_%28computer_science%29) of a class.
+They are like properties in JavaScript; they are values on an object, and can be accessed and assigned to using the notation `obj.prop` or `obj["prop"]`. ooml introduces more safety when dealing with properties by:

 - Requiring properties to be declared, with an initial value, before they can be used
 - Allowing type declarations to ensure type safety at runtime